dogadogan/BrightMarker/README.md

 The second variable is the input number for your IR camera.
 If 0 doesn't work, try 1, 2, etc. until the script runs with the IR camera (instead of, for example, your integrated webcam).

-It's useful to create a script which interprets the data being received by the UDPReceive.cs script.
+It's useful to create a script that interprets the data being received by the UDPReceive.cs script.
 In Unity, create a new script, and add it to an empty GameObject (or any GameObject).
 Declare the following variable in the class constructor:
 ```c#
 public UDPReceive udpReceive;
 ```